pggPL/TransformerEngine/docs/features/low_precision_training/introduction/introduction.rst

 *Backward pass:*

 4. Output gradients are cast to low precision and the transpose in low precision is created.
-5. Weights and inputs transposed are also in low precision - more on handling the tranposes in the next section.
+5. Weights and inputs transposed are also in low precision - more on handling the transposes in the next section.
 6. Weight and input gradients are returned in high precision.

 Note the similarity to the master weights approach in the BF16/FP16 training section.